EmilErikssonKAU/Bil_laboration/README.md

 ## Creators

-- Emil Eriksson
+- Emil Jonas Eriksson
 - Oskar Elliot Alfredsson

 ## How to use
-This program must be created and run in a linux enviornment, otherwise the makefile will not work and the inclusion of libraries <pthread.h> and <unistd.h> will generate errors
+This program should be created and run in a linux enviornment, otherwise the makefile will not work and the inclusion of libraries <pthread.h> and <unistd.h> will generate errors

 1. Use the makefile to build the program.
    ```bash